The Brown Bunny is a 2003 independent American art house film written, produced, and directed by actor Vincent Gallo.

 - Idealized Sex: The sex is real, which is ironic considering that the whole scene is actually a fantasy.

-- Moral Guardians: Due to the above mentioned oral sex scene, Sevigny's agency dropped her and it was thought her acting career was over.
+- Moral Guardians: Due to the oral sex scene, Sevigny's agency dropped her, and it was thought her acting career was over.
 This ended up being not the case, with Sevigny's career continuing into acclaimed films and TV series.

-- Recut: The version shown at the Cannes Film Festival was a rough cut that was apparently not fit for audiences.
+- Recut: The version shown at the Cannes Film Festival was a rough cut, that was apparently not fit for audiences.
 Once it was completed, critics responded more positively.
+Ebert's review of the recut version mentions that the two versions are one of the most important examples ever of the power of editing, setting a good film free from a terrible one.

 - Trailers Always Spoil: